 The gravitational force between two objects is inverse proportional to the square of their distance.
 The distance between the earth and the moon is usually taken to be the distance between their centers.
 But the earth is an extended object.
 The gravitational acceleration due to the moon is larger than average on the side facing the moon, and smaller than average on the side facing away from the moon.
 Any loose material on the side of the earth facing the moon would accelerate at a higher than average rate towards the moon and move in a tighter orbit if not bound to the earth by gravity.
 Any loose material on the side of the earth facing away from the moon would accelerate at a lower than average rate towards the moon and move in a wider orbit if not bound to the earth by gravity.
 The waters of the oceans try to fall into these natural orbits, but the earth's gravity pulls them back.
 Water on the side of the earth facing the moon therefore forms a bulge outward from the center of the earth and toward the moon.
 Water on the side of the earth facing away from the moon forms a bulge outward from the center of the earth and away from the moon.

 There are thus two separate tidal bulges in the earth's oceans, one on the side nearest the moon and one on the side farthest from the moon.
 The earth rotates once a day, so these bulges move across the earth's surface.
 There are two bulges, so each shore passes through two bulges a day.
 At those times, the tide is high.
 During the times when the seashore is between bulges, the tide is low.
-Because the moon moves as the earth turns, the time interval between high tides is about 12 hours and 26 minutes, not exactly 12 hours.
+Because the moon moves along its orbit as the earth turns, the time interval between high tides is about 12 hours and 26 minutes, not exactly 12 hours.
 Since local water must flow to form the bulges as the earth rotates, there are cases where the tides are delayed as the water struggles to move through a channel.
 However, even in those cases, the high tides occur every 12 hours and 26 minutes.

 The sun's gravity also contributes to the tides, but its effects are smaller and serve mostly to vary the heights of high and low tide.